Timothy Morgan Pearson was born in Webb City, Missouri in 1958.

 From 1981 through 1987, Pearson was a member of the adjunct faculty in the Department of Computer and Information Sciences at MSSU.

-Beginning in 1981, Pearson was employed as the Director of Information Technologies for Midwestern Telephone.
+Beginning in 1981, Pearson was employed as the Director of New Technologies for Midwestern Telephone.
 In 1985, he became CIO for the firm.
 He served in that capacity for over 20 years until he retired from the firm in 2007.
 During his time at Midwestern Telephone, Pearson worked with IBM engineers on systems development for the IBM Series/1 minicomputer.
 During this time, he was published in Computerworld Magazine on the topic of the IBM Series/1 and its operating systems.

 In April of 2008, Pearson joined the staff in the Office of Information Services (now Information Technology Services) at Pittsburg State University.
 He served as the Unix Systems Administrator for three years prior to being named Interim Assistant Director in 2011 and later became an Assistant Director, and then Director on a permanent basis.